Community Planning Through the Lens of

 Develop Strategies to Advance Equitable Development

-Understanding the existing system leadership and how resources are invested are critical for understanding what is possible.
+Understanding the existing system leadership and how resources are currently invested is critical for understanding what is possible.

 -